necusjz/p/_posts/Designing-Typeahead-Suggestion.md

 If we are building a service that has the same scale as that of Google we can expect 5 billion searches every day, which would give us approximately 60K queries per second.
 Since there will be a lot of duplicates in 5 billion queries, we can assume that only 20% of these will be unique.
 If we only want to index the top 50% of the search terms, we can get rid of a lot of less frequently searched queries.
 Let's assume we will have 100 million unique terms for which we want to build an index.

-**Storage Estimation**: If on the average each query consists of 3 words and if the average length of a word is 5 characters, this will give us 15 characters of average query size.
+**Storage estimates**: If on the average each query consists of 3 words and if the average length of a word is 5 characters, this will give us 15 characters of average query size.
 Assuming we need 2 bytes to store a character, we will need 30 bytes to store an average query.
 So total storage we will need:
 > 100 million * 30 bytes = 3 GB

 We can expect some growth in this data every day, but we should also be removing some terms that are not searched anymore.
 If we assume we have 2% new queries every day and if we are maintaining our index for the last one year, total storage we should expect: